 It turns out that meditators are utilizing mudras.
 Mudra’s are special placements of the fingers and hands that encourage the mind to focus.
 Once the mind is focused and your energy is directed to your hands, your nervous system can now begin to relax.

 Gyan mudra specfically helps to facilitate inner wisdom by connecting the thumb to the index finger.
 Both the Indian healing system (Ayurveda) and the Chinese healing system (Acupuncture) teach that the thumb and index finger have specific pressure points and energy that are activated when pressed together.

 This activation creates the inner balance and quiet needed to attain wisdom.

 Other names: Jnana Mudra, Dhyan Mudra, Chin Mudra

 Gyan Mudra is regarded as one of the most important Mudras.
 It has been used to enhance meditation for thousands of years.
-In Sanskrit, the meaning of these two words means the “Seal of Wisdom.”
+In Sanskrit, these two words mean the “Seal of Wisdom.”